JosaphatBenedicto/HN-PWG-with-PW-and-LP/README.md

   - sampling frequency set to 16kHz
 + H+N PWG with Linear Prediction (LP) Filter Network
   - From the original code of H+N, the py files in folder "HN-PWG-LP" are modified
-+ H+N PWG with Perceptual Weighting (PW) Filter
-  - From the original code of H+N, the py files in folder "HN-PWG-PW" are modified

 ## Sample Files
 Sample files are provided for each model with wav files under 3 categories: sentence, number, and place